vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 Now, let's create the Peakboard app.

 ### Add a Hub files data source
 First, we add a Hub files data source.
-We set the *Path* to the PDF folder that we created in Peakboard Hub, `Template_Company_Information_PDF/`.
+We set the data source's *Path* to the main PDF folder that we created in Peakboard Hub, `Template_Company_Information_PDF/`.
 Then, we enable *Check subfolders*, so that the data source includes all our sub-folders, where the PDFs are actually stored.

 ![image](/assets/2025-11-27/peakboard-hub-files-data-source.png)

 ### Add a data flow

 Next, we create a data flow to process data source's output.
-We'll use the data flow to clean up the data, parse the file names for the dates and titles, and sort and organize all the PDFs.
+We use the data flow to clean up the data, sort the rows, and get the titles.
 Here's what the finished data flow looks like:

 ![image](/assets/2025-11-27/peakboard-data-flow-cleanup.png)